brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 After fighting the Nazis for years across all of Europe, he ended up being part of the offensive that took Berlin.
 There is even a photo of him in front of the fallen Reichstag.
-Ask him about that and he'd tell you how much he enjoyed living in Berlin.
+Ask him about that, and he'd tell you how much he enjoyed living in Berlin.
 With a German family.
 And how hospitable and friendly they were.